Greenhouse Gas – CO2 emissions

 At MEPC 70 (October 2016), the IMO Committee agreed that the effective date of the 0.50% m/m global sulphur limit for bunkers shall be 1 January 2020.

-Important deliberations in view of the implementation of this regulation have been taken place at MEPC 72 (see here) and the IMO Sub-Committee on Pollution Prevention and Response (see PPR 5 here).
-Options in view of this important development are outlined here.
-Other important considerations in this respect are depicted e.g. here and here.
+Important deliberations in view of the implementation of this regulation have been taken place at MEPC 72 (see here) and the IMO Sub-Committee on Pollution Prevention and Response (see PPR 5 here) and its Intersessional meeting in July 2018 with the active participation of INTERCARGO (see here).